dragonchain/dragonchain/docs/usage/permissioning.md

 ## Permissions Document

 The permissions document codifies all permissions explicitly allowed or denied on a given api-key.

-It is a JSON object containing the document version (currently only `"1"`), a `"default_allow"` boolean, which determines if the permissions should be treated as a whitelist or a blacklist by default, and a `"permissions"` object which defines further permissions.
+The document is a JSON object containing the document version (currently only `"1"`), a `"default_allow"` boolean, which determines if the permissions should be treated as a whitelist or a blacklist by default, and a `"permissions"` object which defines further permissions.

 The `"permissions"` object contains 3 parts (in order from most generic to most specific):